zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 The market closes when the ending block/timestamp is reached.
-This means that swapping assets and providing liquidity is no longer allowed, but users are allowed to remove their liquidity now that it is no longer user.
+This means that swapping assets and providing liquidity is no longer allowed, but users are allowed to remove their liquidity now that it is no longer used.

 The oracle of the market is expected to submit which outcome actually occurred within a fixed frame of time, the _reporting period_.
 If the oracle fails to